Coskon/coskmusicbot/README.md

 - Done!
 For Replit, you can just press "Run" (make sure `bot.py` is renamed to `main.py`) to run your bot.

 ## Important
-- This script was only tested on WINDOWS, it might not work on other OS.
+- This script was only tested on Windows, it might not work on other OS.
 - If you were to delete all prefixes and don't want to mess with the .json files to add them back, simply use "DEF_PREFIX" as the prefix and call the `options default` or `add_prefix [prefix]` commands.

 ## Limitations